alexdickey/monorepo-template-main/Assignment1/README.md

 # TODO Please edit the following information in your assignment

-- Name:
+- Name: Alex Dickey
 - How many hours did it take you to complete this assignment?
+This assignment took me around 7 hours to complete
 - Did you collaborate with any other students/TAs/Professors?
+I did not.
 - Did you use any external resources?
 (Cite them below)
-  - tbd
-  - tbd
+  - N/A
 - (Optional) What was your favorite part of the assignment?
+The linkedin tutorials were concise and filled with examples.
 - (Optional) How would you improve the assignment?
+It served its purpose well.
+Nothing

 # Implementation Logistics